Best Database to Use While Raising Fund I VC in 2025: Altss vs. the Competition

 - no long institutional track record

-- limited DPI or realized outcomes
+- limited DPI or realizations

-- a smaller network to activate
+- a smaller active network

 - higher scrutiny from allocators